ArpitMittalUSC/Emotion-Cause-Extraction/README.md

 python -m spacy download en_core_web_trf

 ### Source Files
-clause_extraction_and_data_annotation.py - Used to extract clauses and create the annotated dataset. sentimentAwareWE.ipynb - Used to create emotion-aware embeddings. model.py - Trains the emotion extraction and cause extraction model on the annotated dataset and creates the predicted file. cluster_review_clauses.py - Takes the dataset with predicted cause clauses and outputs the selected cause clauses for each (product, emotion) pair
+clause_extraction_and_data_annotation.py - Used to extract clauses and create the annotated dataset.<br>
+sentimentAwareWE.ipynb - Used to create emotion-aware embeddings.<br>
+model.py - Trains the emotion extraction and cause extraction model on the annotated dataset and creates the predicted file.<br>
+cluster_review_clauses.py - Takes the dataset with predicted cause clauses and outputs the selected cause clauses for each (product, emotion) pair

 ### Sentiment/Emotion Aware Word Embeddings